barsdeveloper/ueblueprint/README.md

 </script>
 ```
 5. Define your blueprint by writing the code inside a `template`, inside a `ueb-blueprint` element.
+It can have light background using the following CSS class: `<ueb-blueprint class="ueb-light-mode">`
 ```HTML
 <ueb-blueprint>
     <template>